Intriguing-RC/ExampleTierConfigs/README.md

 The system is also island based, and should use the SuperiorSkyblockAPI, which means all data is island-based.
 Remember that the categories only seperate items, so if there were two coal items, both in the Slaying and Mining, the data would be synced between them.

-The system is hard to understand at first for many, so let's introduce an example:
+The system is hard to understand at first for many, so let's introduce an example:<br>
 Let's say we have a carrot.
 All items start at Level I (0% sell bonus), so if I were to sell the carrot right now, it would be the same price as in the Shop.
 Now, let's say to get to Level II, the requirement is to harvest 6000 carrots, while I do that, it should bump up the counter in the GUI, and once I finish, I can click the item to upgrade to level 3.

 ### **The Requirement System**